Final Girl: A Knock at the Door’s First Turn is a Brutal Reunion With This System

 Outside of saving two victims, the only thing Ava achieved was finding some discarded tools — which eventually could have been crafted into some cool weapons or traps, but that would have taken more time.

 Final Girl: A Knock at the Door is based on The Strangers home invasion movie franchise.
 Emphasis on invasion, apparently.
-My first play gave me flashbacks of those nature films where some a few hornets clear out a whole hive of bees in a few minutes.
+My first play gave me flashbacks of those nature films where a few hornets clear out a whole hive of bees in a few minutes.

 In my first setup of cards, it looked like I had the chance to eventually craft a thingamajig called The Obliterator.
 I’ve always wanted an Obliterator.
 Maybe next game.